 Aphids feed on a variety of plants but mainly feed on soft leaves and shoots (see also root aphids).
 Because aphids attack the new buds, the resulting leaves and flowers may never open properly; remaining puckered and curled.
 Most damaging of all, aphids can transmit serious virus and fungal diseases from one plant to another.
 A particularly bad aphid infestation often leaves a sticky residue of leaking sap on the plant that will grow a sooty mould, an unattractive fungal growth.

 *Most aphid species are 1-3 mm in size.
 However, there are some larger species such as the Giant Willow Aphid which has been found in many parts of New Zealand in the last decade.
 This aphid is up to 6 mm.

 Prevention is better than cure.
 Protect your roses, ornamentals and other susceptible plants with a Kiwicare systemic insecticide such as PLANThealth Rose Force, Insect Hit or Spectrum concentrate before they become infested.
 Spectrum products protect from fungal disease as well as penetrating the plant and making the sap lethal to sap sucking insects.
 Both kill aphids rapidly without any leaf burn or marking.

 To get rid of aphids follow these steps:

-If your plants already have an infestation you can squash them between your fingers but this might be difficult on more than a few buds.
-Use a Kiwicare systemic insecticide like PLANThealth Rose Force or Insect Hit , or a contact insecticide such as Spectrum to spray the affected parts of the plants.
+- If your plants already have an infestation you can squash them between your fingers but this might be difficult on more than a few buds.
+Use a Kiwicare systemic insecticide like PLANThealth Rose Force or Insect Hit, or a contact insecticide such as PLANThealth Spectrum concentrate to spray the affected parts of the plants.
 Make sure the undersides of leaves and inside curled leaves are treated.

-- Where possble spray the undersides of leaves.
+- Where possible spray the undersides of leaves.